rust-lang/this-week-in-rust/README.md

 ## Building

 To ensure consistency across development setups, we use a [Docker](https://www.docker.com) container-based workflow for building the website and email newsletter.
-Similarly, we use a `makefile` to Ensure you have Docker installed on your system if you intend to build the website or email newsletter.
+Similarly, we use a `makefile` to ensure you have Docker installed on your system if you intend to build the website or email newsletter.

 ### Building the website